This post contains disturbing images, references to traumatic events, and non-medical discussion of anxiety disorder.

 Our reality bubbles have closed in on us as we hunker down in our homes, peeking out at the world through pixels in a glass portal.
 It's not normal.
 We're not wired for this.
 I empathize with people who desperately and recklessly ignore socially distancing and stay-at-home orders.

 This isn't how we evolved.
-Our animal instinct to forget and ground ourselves in reality are too strong.
-We need each other in to know that we are real.
+Our animal instinct to forget and ground ourselves in Reality is too strong.
+We need each other to know that we are real.

 7. The Fall and The Landing